Wildlander-mod/Support/Docs/EnemyUndead.md

 |Shock  | 50 | N/A |
 |Sneak Attack | Immune |  N/A |

+*perks*
+* Pyromancy - All Fire spells deal 15% more damage.
+* Cremation - high-tier fire spells can set ablaze those who are susceptible to fire, and force them to flee in fear.
+Undead, Automatons and Daedra are immune to the Fear effect.

 ### 1 hander
 *Variations*
 |Stat| Level 55 |Level 60 |Level 70 |